LSURice/program-website/people.md

 pic="img/people/raul_profile_pic.png"

 top-p1="Raul is a PhD student with Dr. Famoso.
 He is working to characterize US and Latin American germplasm for eating and cooking quality traits." top-p2="Raul received his BS in Supply Chain Management in 2009 from the Pennsylvania State University and a Master's degree in Plant Breeding in 2013 from the University of Wisconsin.
-His thesis focused on Participatory varietal selection for virus resistance and shelf life longevity with various organizations across Central America. "
+His thesis focused on participatory breeding for virus resistance and shelf life with various organizations across Central America. "
 %}

 {% include profile.html